EdrisaJobe/covidcases/README.md

 Backend :toolbox:| Description|
 -------|------------|
 Django | Django is a well known Python backend web framework which I used to gather all the necessary information.
 Mainly used for template tagging and connecting all the HTML pages as well as migrating my project to a database.
 Also used as a form of site/token protection from malicious intruders.
-Python | All the script was written in Python alongside Django for backend implementation primarily functions regarding the logic for how the red dots are placed onto the Leaflet map while at the same time using Python to grab an API to display up to date numbers (https://covidtracking.com/data/api).
+Python | All the script was written in Python alongside Django for backend implementation primarily functions regarding the logic for how the red dots are placed onto the Leaflet map while at the same time using Python to grab an API to display up to date numbers ([https://covidtracking.com/data/api](https://covid19api.com/)).
-Openweather| Grabbed all the necessary information from [OpenweatherAPI](https://openweathermap.org/api) which is very popular and updates frequently with the latest up-to-date weather information.
+[Covid19Api](https://covid19api.com/) | Used to display up to date realtime covid confirmations as shown on the home screen of my website.

 Libraries :books:| Description|
 -------|------------|